Installing the Apache Web Server

 First we'll use apt search

-the specific package name.
+to identify the specific package name.

-I already know that a lot of results
+I know that a lot of results will be returned, so I will pipe |

-so I will pipe the apt search
+the output from apt search

 command

-through head
+through the head

-to look at the initial results:
+command to look at the initial results:

 apt search apache2 | head

-The package that we're interested in
+The package that we're interested in happens to be named apache2

-the Apache package is called httpd.
+On other distributions, like Fedora, the Apache package is called httpd

 apt show apache2

-Once we've confirmed that apache2 is the package
+Once we've confirmed that apache2

-that we want,
+is the package that we want,

-we install it with the apt install
+install it with the apt install <package_name>

 command.

-Press Y to agree to continue after running
+Press Y to agree to continue after running the command below:

 sudo apt install apache2